Dropshipping in the UK: How to start a dropshipping business

 - Be consistent with your content to build trust through multi-channel marketing.
 A set of templates and brand guidelines can help with this.

 - Name, logo, and tagline.
 If your business had to be summed up this concisely, what would that look like?

 If you choose to operate as a Sole Trader (UK), it’s worth knowing that there is no official register of Sole Trader business names.
 To register a business name in the UK, you’ll either need to form a limited company or get a trade mark.
 See the Gov site for more information on setting up as a Sole Trader.

-Orbelo also offers advice on what products to sell and what prices to put on them, based on their other customers.
+Oberlo also offers advice on things like what products to sell and what prices to put on them.
 It’s up to you whether or not you take the suggestions onboard but it’s handy info to have!

 A supplier or place to source stock from